Vystel/shapez2-solver/README.md

 ### Note:

 This website is in beta and may be unstable.
-It will freeze during calculations, and complex requests could cause the page to crash.
-Try to limit the number of starting shapes and colors in your target shape.
+Calculations can take a while, try to remove unnecessary starting shapes and operations.